akavel/garden/@seed/20240826-1413-watercolor-palette.md

 Presumably up to 12 colors.

-Question: should it be a "CMY/K" based palette? and/or, should it be "warm+cool primary colors"? should it be "pure pigments"?
+Question: should it be a "CMY/K" based palette? and/or, should it be "warm+cool primary colors" a.k.a. "split primary triad"? should it be "pure pigments"?

 I was initially recommended the _Walter & Newton (Cotman)_ brand